MatthiasHoldorf/readability-analysis-tool-documentation/README.md

 Attribute | Description
 ------------ | -------------
 Anomaly Name | AdjectiveStyle
-Description | Adjectives should only be used if they differniate.
+Description | Adjectives should only be used if they differentiate.
 If an adjective is not necessary, it should be omitted.
 Severity | Major
 Enabled | True
 Entity | Part-of-speech